fcrozat/machinery/man/machinery-inspect-docker.1.md

 ### DESCRIPTION

-The `inspect-container` command inspects a container image by creating, starting and inspecting a container from the provided image and generates a system description from the gathered data.
+The `inspect-container` command analysis a container image by creating, starting and inspecting a container from the provided image and generates a system description from the gathered data.
 After the inspection the container will be killed and removed again.
 This approach ensures that no containers and images are affected by the inspection.